 My aim is to build a thriving business that does good, that's good for people and planet, rooted in Scotland, for the people of Scotland, with authenticity at it's core.

 My mylk can be ordered for weekly collection and I will be offering a monthly subscription service very soon.
 I offer mylk in glass bottles to ensure there is no waste associated with my service and to be part of a circular economy.

 With your first purchase you will be able to rent a reusable glass bottle.
 This will cost £1 for as long as you want it.
 Thereafter you will only pay for the refill mylk (providing you bring your bottle back for the refill).
-My pricing is higher than the oat and almond mylk you can buy in the shops.
-This is due to the organic ingredients I am committed to using and the fact my mylk is freshly handmade in small batches the day before, or the day you receive it.
+My pricing is higher than the vegan mylk you can buy in the shops.
+This is due to the organic ingredients I am committed to using and the fact my mylk is currently made in very small batches the day before, or the day you receive it.

 I do not use any thickeners (no carrageenan or gums), preservatives or sweeteners in my mylks.
 All the ingredients are real whole foods.

 My almond mylk includes (10%) organic whole almonds from Spain or Italy, organic cashew nuts (3%), water and a pinch of salt.

 My second delicious nut mylk is peanut mylk!!

 I wanted to make a flavourful mylk that is creamy and delicious in coffee, and makes THE yummiest peanut hot chocolates.
 I love flavour in my coffees but would rather not add a tonne of synthetic, sugary syrup.
 My peanut mylk is also a great addition to curries and sauces where you would usually require coconut milk.